-Create DID-Linked Resource
+Create a DID-Linked Resource

 Using the /resource/create API, users are able to create custom DID-Linked Resources, including: